ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

 The Manage Collection form in Arctos allows new or existing collections to create/edit metadata about their collection (except for some field values that are set when the collection is created) and to modify the header presented with individual catalog records.
 Users will need to have Manage_Collection permission for a collection in order to use this tool.
 Access this form through the following steps in the Arctos main menu: **[Manage Data -> Metadata -> Manage Collection](http://arctos.database.museum/Admin/Collection.cfm)**

 It is important to fill out as many fields in Manage Collection as practical.
 Much of this information will be used to complete the collection profile for aggregators and is also useful for those using your data to ensure that the collection is properly cited.
-The form for managing a collection is divided into three parts; Collection Information, Contacts and Header Options.
+The form for managing a collection is divided into multiple parts; Arctos Community Data, Collection Contacts, Collection Header, Licenses and Terms, Collection Defaults, and Summary Information.

-## Collection Information
+## Arctos Community Data
-The fields for collection information are in the box on the left half of the manage collection page.
-Fields at the top cannot be edited without the assistance of a DBA as changes may affect the way data is published and create issues with locating your data.
+This section included three Fields that cannot be edited without the assistance of a DBA as changes may affect the way data is published and create issues with locating your data.
 Below are descriptions and examples of what should go in the individual fields.

 **NOTE** In order to save any changes made to this section you must select the **Save Changes** button at the bottom of the section.

+### GUID Prefix
+GUID Prefix is set at collection creation, and is used to form GUIDs (URLs).

 ### Collection Type
 Collection Type is set at collection creation, and controls code table access.

 ### Institution Acronym
 Institution Acronym is set at collection creation, and is changeable only by the DBA team to encourage standardization.

 ### Institution
-Institution is set at collection creation, and is changeable only by the DBA team to encourage standardization.
+Institution is set at collection creation, this can be changed, but it can affect sorting in the portal page.
+In general, all collections from a single institution should have the exact same institution name entered here.

 ### Collection
-Collection is set at collection creation, controls the Collection pick on the search form and is changeable only by the DBA team to encourage standardization.
+Collection is set at collection creation, this can be changed and consistency with other Arctos collections of the same type is recommended.

-### GUID Prefix
-GUID Prefix is set at collection creation, and is used to form GUIDs (URLs).

-### Default Cataloged Item Type
-The term selected in this field will be the default for all catalog records in the collection and is passed to biodiversity data aggregators as BasisOfRecord.
-Individual catalog records can be modified to use a different term if required.
-Terms available can be found in the <a href="https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcataloged_item_type" class="external">CATALOG_ITEM_TYPE code table</a>.

-### Description
-This field will be populated from the process of creating your collection.
-You can modify it as necessary.
-It should contain a description of the collection that is sufficiently detailed to provide a user with information about the size and scope of the collection, as well as any special holdings.

-    EXAMPLE: "The NMMNHS Bird collection includes approximately 600 specimens with a focus on the Southwestern US.
-These specimens were collected as salvage or incidental catches.
-Tissues are held at the Museum of Southwestern Biology, Division of Genomic Resources Collection."

-### Citation
-Indicate how the collection should be cited.
-It is a good idea to include both a general citation for the collection as well as information about citing individual cataloged items.

-    EXAMPLE: "New Mexico Museum of Natural History and Science Bird Collection.
-Individual catalog records should be cited by the catalog record url: https://arctos.database.museum/guid/NMMNH:Bird:1."

-### Geography Description
-A general description of the geographic coverage of the collection.

-    EXAMPLE: "Primarily New Mexico and the Southwestern United States"

-### Coverage Coordinates
-This table can create a polygon for your geographic coverage.
-Enter the extreme lat/lon values to create the polygon or leave these blank if coverage is global or you do not wish to define a polygon.

-### General Taxonomic Coverage
-A general description of the taxonomic coverage of the collection.

-    EXAMPLE: "Birds of New Mexico and the Southwestern United States and Northwestern Mexico"

-### Taxon Name Value
-Taxon name associated with the collection, be as specific as possible.
-Most biological collections will be at the level of class or higher.
-Cultural and art collections can leave this blank if they wish.

-    EXAMPLE: "Aves"

-### Taxon Name Rank
-Rank of the taxon name given in Taxon Name Value.

-    EXAMPLE: "class"

-### Purpose of Collection
-Describe why the collection was made or continues to grow and for what purpose it is held.

-    EXAMPLE: "The bird collection preserves and interprets the distinctive natural and scientific heritage of ornithology in New Mexico and is held for research, exhibits and programs designed to ignite a passion for lifelong learning."

-### Alternate identifiers 1 and 2
-If a collection has been cited under other catalog numbering systems, describe them in these fields.
-The DOI assigned to the collection by GBIF can be entered here.

-### Specimen Preservation Method
-A general description of the method(s) by which items in the collection are preserved.

-    EXAMPLE: "Primarily study skins and skeletons with some specimens mounted for exhibition"

-### Time Coverage
-A general description of the period of time covered in the collection.

-    EXAMPLE: "1960 - present with a few older specimens"

-### Web Link
-A direct link to the web site for the collection (or institution if the collection itself doesn't have a separate web site).

-### Link Text
-The text that is linked to the list of institutional collections through the [Arctos collections portal](http://arctos.database.museum/home.cfm) and at various other places.

-### Loan Policy URL
-A direct link to the loan policy for that collection or institution.

-### Catnum Format
+### Catalog Number Format
 Select from the dropdown of choices.
 This specifies the format of catalog numbers for the collection.
 NOTE: Catalog numbers in integer format are preferred for ease of data discovery; see also [Catalog documentation](http://handbook.arctosdb.org/documentation/catalog.html).
 There are three options:

  * integer